 Dr. Christian Dudel

 Welcome to my webpage.
 I am a researcher at the Research Group Labor Demography and the Lab of Population Health at the Max Planck Institute for Demographic Research in Rostock, Germany.
+I received my PhD from Ruhr-University Bochum.
 My research interests cover sociology, demography, and statistics.
-I received my PhD from Ruhr-University Bochum.
 My work has been published in leading journals such as Sociological Methods & Research, Demography, Social Science Research, and many others.
-I have appeared on national and international media, and methods and data sets I developed have been adopted by the German Federal Statistical Office, the World Health Organization, and UNICEF.
+I have appeared on national and international media, and methods and data sets I developed have been adopted by the German Federal Statistical Office, the World Health Organization, the UN Department of Economic and Social Affairs, and UNICEF.
 Teaching is a very important part of my work, and I have taught more than 35 courses at five institutions.
 I am passionate about open science, and you can find the code and data for many of my papers online.

 UPCOMING TALKS & EVENTS

 MPIDR/Akademie für Soziologie, Rostock, October 26-27, 2021 (workshop): Life Course Analysis.
 Theoretical perspectives, methodological innovations, and empirical applications.
-[Call for Papers]
+[Program]

 (For previous talks and events see here.)

 Dudel, C., Myrskylä, M. (2020): Cohort trends in working life expectancies at age 50 in the United States: a register-based study using Social Security Administration data.
 Journals of Gerontology, Series B 75: 1504–1514.
 [Open access article] [Code]